 Regardless of any decrease in the value of Units during a tax year, distributions to Holders are taxable unless their Units are in a tax-advantaged account.
 Such taxation is applicable whether distributions are cashed out or reinvested into additional Units of a Trust.
-Holders receiving a distribution in the form of additional Units will be treated as receiving a distribution in an amount equal to the amount of the cash dividend that otherwise would have been distributable (where the additional Units are purchased in the open market), or the net asset value of the Units received, determined as of the reinvestment date.
+Holders receiving a distribution in the form of additional Units will be treated as receiving a distribution in an amount equal to the amount of the cash dividend that otherwise would have been distributable (where the additional Units received, determined as of the reinvestment date.
 Holders electing to receive distributions in the form of additional Units will have a cost basis for federal income tax purposes in each Unit so received equal to the value of a Unit on the reinvestment date.
 The tax laws provide that certain distributions of a Trust declared in October, November and December and paid to Holders in the following January are taxed as if received in December.